JadeSure/Data-Engineering-Cloud/README.md

 1. clone from github to local
 2. create a new branch and modify everything in this branch
 3. pull the newest github version in master
-4. merge branch and main(master), if conflict, modify codes
+5. add and comments change in local branch
-5. add and comments change in local main
+6. go back to main, merge branch and main(master).
+If conflict, modify codes; (or push into branch, ask an admin to agree your merging process)
-6. push into github master. (or push into branch, ask an admin to agree your merging process)
+7. push into github master.

 ## What is the different between Batch Processing and Real Time Processing?
 Batch Processing: